Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Introduction

 In this work, we aim to answer the questions above by conducting an eye-tracking study to investigate users' reading behavior and engagement across representative dictation interfaces that differ in how spoken text is processed and displayed.
 Although eye movement research has studied reading extensively~\cite{rayner1998eye, torrance2016reading, commarford2004models, shadiev2014investigating}, the use of eye movement in the evaluation of dictation interfaces remains unexplored in the literature.
 In our study, we analyzed participants' eye movement data during \emph{speech production} and \emph{reviewing} processes respectively, when using each interface.
-These interfaces were chosen as they differ in: \emph{fidelity to original speech}, \emph{methods for aiding review}; \emph{interface responsiveness} and \emph{stability} (see Table \ref{tab:five_intertfaces}).
-The five dictation interfaces chosen are briefly listed below and thoroughly explained in Section 3.
+These interfaces were chosen as they differ in: \emph{fidelity to original speech}, \emph{methods for aiding review}, \emph{interface responsiveness} and \emph{stability}.
+The five dictation interfaces we chose are \rr{listed in Table \ref{tab:five_intertfaces}: Plain (raw transcript), AOC (Accumulative Offline Correction - raw transcript in realtime with periodical updates of corrected text), RAKE (AOC with standard keyword highlighting), GP-TSM (AOC with keyword highlighting that preserves sentence structure~\cite{gu2024ai}), and SUMMARY (LLM-reworded to be consise). } More details of each interface can be found in Section~\ref{interfaces}.

 \definecolor{gray1}{gray}{0.9} \definecolor{gray2}{gray}{0.8} \definecolor{gray3}{gray}{0.6}